Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

 Vertices
 ========

-The most elementary part of a mesh is the vertex which is a single point or position in 3D space.
+The most elementary part of a mesh is the vertex vertices (plural) which is a single point or position in 3D space.
+Vertices are represented in the 3D Viewport in edit mode as small dots.
-The vertices (the plural form of vertex) are stored in an array of coordinates.
+The vertices of and object are stored as an array of coordinates.

 .. tip::

-   Do not mistake the :doc:`Origin Point </scene_layout/object/origin>` of an object for a vertex.
+   Do not mistake the :doc:`Object Origin </scene_layout/object/origin>` for a vertex.
-   It looks similar, but it is bigger and you cannot select it.
+   It may look similar, but it is bigger and cannot be selected.

    .. figure:: /images/modeling_meshes_structure_cube-example.png